-- Adults make decisions on mealtimes and restrictions: what to eat and drink, even if the children would like something else. - ▶ Children can make minor decisions, such as whether to have a yogurt or "viili". - ▶ A regular mealtime schedule supports children's natural eating regulation. - ► Children are allowed to participate in food-related activities: shopping, cooking, baking, setting the table and clearing up after meals. - ▶ The family eats together at mealtimes, with adults acting as role models for children. - ► Children are praised and encouraged.
-Positive and desirable points are acknowledged, any mess is cleared up without fuss. - A vitamin D supplement is recommended from 2 weeks till 2 years of age at a dose of 10 μg, and for 2-18-year olds at a dose of 7.5 μg per day, all year round.
+- Adults make decisions on mealtimes and restrictions: what to eat and drink, even if the children would like something else. - ▶ Children can make minor decisions, such as whether to have a yogurt or "viili". - ▶ A regular mealtime schedule supports children's natural eating regulation. - ► Children are allowed to participate in food-related activities: shopping, cooking, baking, setting the table and clearing up after meals. - ► The family eats together at mealtimes, with adults acting as role models for children. - ► Children are praised and encouraged.
+Positive and desirable points are acknowledged, any mess is cleared up without fuss. - From the age of 2 weeks to the age of 12 months a vitamin D supplement of 2-10 μg is recommended depending on the quantity of baby formula/ follow-on formula (see Table 10 p.
+68), for one-year-olds 10 μg, and for 2 to 17-year-olds 7.5 μg a day all year round.